-If you are looking to buy the best plantar fasciitis night splint, it might be a little confusion as there are many different models, types and styles that can be used to help stretch your fascia tissue, hopefully preventing any more plantar fasciitis pain.
+If you are looking to buy the best night splints for plantar fasciitis, it might be a little confusing as there are many different models, types and styles that can be used to help stretch your fascia tissue, hopefully preventing any more foot and heel pain.

 Choosing which one to buy, unless you have been recommended one by your podiatrist of doctor, can be a difficult task.